ishandeveloper/Coursify-hacktoberfest/README.md

 4. Open `courses/data.js` file in your preferred editor.

 5. Append your course info in the `data` array by filling out the following JSON Template
-    ```json
+    ```js
     {
       name:'Name of the course',
       instructor: 'Name of course instructor',
       url:'Link to the course',
       description:'A short summary about the course',
-      image: ''
+      image: '',
       tags:['Technology', 'Framework']
     }
     ```